R-4D

 The R-4D is a small hypergolic rocket engine, originally designed by Marquardt Corporation for use as a reaction control system thruster on vehicles of the Apollo crewed Moon landing program.
-Today, Aerojet Rocketdyne manufactures and markets modern versions of the R-4D.
+Aerojet Rocketdyne manufactures and markets modern versions of the R-4D.

 History

 Developed as an attitude control thruster for the Apollo Command/Service Module and Lunar Module in the 1960s, each unit for the modules employed four quadruple clusters (pods).
 It was first flown on AS-201 in February 1966.
 Approximately 800 were produced during the Apollo program.